-- Calculate the exact ages of all the people who live with you based on their birthdays and write it in decimals.
-(Eg: 13 years and 6 months = 13.5 years) - Team 1 writes the ages of any 5 friends on pieces of paper and sticks them to the backs of Team 2 players.
+- Calculate the exact ages of all the family members based on their birthdays and write it in decimals.
+(Eg: 13 years and 6 months = 13.5 years) - Team 1 writes the ages of any 5 family members on pieces of paper and sticks them to the backs of Team 2 players.
 Team 2 does the same for Team 1. - When the time starts, the teams must arrange themselves in descending order (big to small) without talking.